Ayush1-Explorer/Infrastructure-as-Code-Using-Terraform/README.md

     <li><code>backend.tf</code>: Contains the configuration for handing the tstate file.</li>
     <li><code>vpc_sub_rt.tf</code>: Contains the configuration VPC, Subnets, Route Tables.</li>
     <li><code>instances_ep.tf</code>: Contains the configuration Web Server & RDS.</li>
   </ul>

+ <p>Consider following.
+Each follow will be equal to one glass of water🥛 for an African child.</p>
 </body>

 </html>